The 5 Best Cast Iron Skillets, According to Our Tests

 Cuisinel Cast Iron Skillet ($23 at Amazon)

-This is an excellent skillet for home cooks who want the most value for their money.
-Though the small handles might not be for everyone, it's excellent for anyone who struggles with more cumbersome pans.
+This skillet offers great value for home cooks who prioritize quality.
+Although the small handles may not suit everyone, it’s ideal for anyone who struggles with larger pans.

 Calphalon Cast Iron Skillet ($50 at Calphalon)

-We liked that this pan comes pre-seasoned and sits at the lower end of our price scale.
+This pan comes pre-seasoned and is priced affordably.
 In our tests, it was easy to clean and sufficiently nonstick.
-However, it is very heavy and difficult to lift, and we noticed some uneven heating.
+However, it is quite heavy and challenging to lift, and we observed some uneven heating.

 Utopia Kitchen Cast Iron Skillet ($17 at Amazon)